César Sampaio: International career

 César Sampaio joined the Brazil national football team during the Copa América in 1993, also took part at the 1995 edition of the tournament (where they finished as runners-up), but was not part of the team during the FIFA World Cup finals in neither 1990 nor 1994.

 He was later also part of the Brazilian squad that won both the Copa América and the FIFA Confederations Cup in 1997, and played for Brazil at the 1998 FIFA World Cup finals, where he made six appearances in the team's run to the final, which they lost to the hosts of the tournament, France.
-At the 1998 FIFA World Cup finals, he became remembered for scoring the first goal of the entire tournament in the 4th minute of Brazil's opening match against Scotland, a header from a corner by Bebeto on the left.
+At the 1998 FIFA World Cup finals, formed an effective defensive midfield partnership with Dunga.
+He became remembered for scoring the first goal of the entire tournament in the 4th minute of Brazil's opening match against Scotland, a header from a corner by Bebeto on the left; this was the fastest goal ever scored in an opening match of the World Cup.
 He also scored a brace in Brazil's 4–1 victory against Chile in the round of 16 during the same tournament.

 Sampaio is also remembered for helping Ronaldo when he suffered a convulsive fit in the night before the 1998 FIFA World Cup final.

 Style of play

-A hard-working and efficient midfielder, Sampaio has been described by FIFA.com as a "modern defensive midfielder who combined being an enforcer with playmaking from deep," and as a player who filled the void left by Dunga as the anchor in Brazil's midfield following his retirement after the 1998 World Cup, by dominating "the engine room."
+A hard-working and efficient midfielder, Sampaio has been described by FIFA website as a "modern defensive midfielder who combined being an enforcer with playmaking from deep," and as a player who filled the void left by Dunga as the anchor in Brazil's midfield following his retirement after the 1998 World Cup, by dominating "the engine room."
 He was neither particularly quick nor flashy in terms of his playing style, however.
+He was also effective at pressing opponents.
+In addition to his defensive and creative duties, he was also capable of contributing to the offensive aspect of the game with goals.
 He is considered to be one of Palmeiras's greatest players ever.